quotient-ai/quotient-python/README.md

 ### Authentication
-To use Quotient's platform, you'll need to create an account to Authenicate or use your organization's API Key (Coming Soon).
+To use Quotient's platform, you'll need to create an account to authenticate or use your organization's API Key (Coming Soon).

 Authenticate your requests by setting environment variables for the email and password you want to register with:
 ```bash